 I worked with two interns at my first office job.
 Despite having two other people in the department, I noticed our then-manager only ever requested me to buy her coffee.
 Even if I were the busiest, she would tell me to stop what I was doing to go to the nearest cafe and get her caffeine fix.
 It was frustrating, and I eventually asked her about it.
 She answered that it was part of my job because I was the only girl on the intern team.
 This is a standout memory of mine when I think of gender inequality.

 Gender inequality is part of our society in many ways.
 Unfortunately, most people don’t think twice about their biases.
-If you need more resources about the topic, here are essays about gender inequality.
+If you need more resources about the topic, here are essays about gender inequality and articles about gender equality.

 - Articles About Gender Inequality Examples